IHE/ITI.PCF/input/pagecontent/content.md

   - ITI-71 [access token](Consent-ex-consent-advanced-normal.html#notes)
 - Consent to [allow NORMAL and RESTRICTED data access](Consent-ex-consent-advanced-normal-restricted.html)
   - ITI-71 [access token](Consent-ex-consent-advanced-normal-restricted.html#notes)
-- Consent to [allow NORMAL data access but not RESTRICTED](Consent-ex-consent-advanced-normal-not-restricted.html) -- This adds the not restricted which should not be needed as the root only authorizes NORMAL.
+- Consent to [allow NORMAL data access but not RESTRICTED](Consent-ex-consent-advanced-normal-not-restricted.html) -- This adds the not restricted which should not be needed as the root only authorizes NORMAL
   - ITI-71 [access token](Consent-ex-consent-advanced-normal-not-restricted.html#notes)
 - Consent to [allow NORMAL data access, and some access to RESTRICTED](Consent-ex-consent-advanced-normal-focused-restricted.html)
   - ITI-71 [access token](Consent-ex-consent-advanced-normal-focused-restricted.html#notes)